DreamOfTheRedChamber/system-design-interviews/loadBalancing.md

 * Cons:
 	- Reverse proxy operates on the HTTP layer so not high performance.
 It is usually used on a small scale when there are fewer than 100 servers.
 * There is a flow chart [Caption in Chinese to be translated](./images/loadBalancing-ReverseProxy.png)

-#### Http redirect based load balancer
-* Steps:
-	1. Client's requests first reach a load balancing server which translate original target IP address A to a new target IP address B with a 302 HTTP response code
-	2. Client issues another request to the new target IP address B
-* Pros:
-	- Easy to implement
-* Cons:
-	- Client needs to have two http requests to data center.
-	- Internal web/application servers' IP address will be exposed to external world and cause potential security risks.
-		+ Compared with internal servers, load balancing servers will have stricter firewall policies and security configurations.
-* Due to the security risks, Http redirect based load balancing is rarely used in practice.
-* There is a flow chart [Caption in Chinese to be translated](./images/loadBalancing-Redirect.png)

 ### Network/Transport layer (e.g. Nginx Plus, F5/A10, LVS)
 * Load balance based on IP and port